heymarkwetzel/ux-portfolio/projects/youravon.md

 - Presentations
 - UI

 I led several tracks of work while collaborating closely with the Avon design team and third-party vendors.
-A lot of my work was driven by two-week sprints and involved a lot of Wireframe and Prototype delivery.
+A lot of my work was driven by two-week sprints and involved a lot of wireframe and prototype delivery.

 ### User flows
 I always sketch through a feature end-to-end before I start wireframing.
 This ensures I have all the data and states accounted for.
 It is absolutely essential to construct flows for features that have a lot of variables.